Ashdown Forest: Recreation and leisure

 Ashdown Forest is the largest public access space in south east England, and the largest area of open, uncultivated countryside.
 A 2008 visitor survey estimated that at least 1.35 million visits are made each year.
 The most common reason given for visiting the forest was its "openness".
 Most visitors (85%) coming by car travelled 10 km or less and there were 62 dogs for every 100 visitors.

-Despite such large numbers of visitors, the forest has retained its celebrated tranquillity and sense of openness.
-The commons are freely open to the public, who are attracted by the large, elevated expanse of unspoiled heaths and woodlands where they may walk, picnic or simply sit while taking in the glorious views.
-Various bye-laws passed by the conservators help protect the forest environment for the public good, prohibiting such activities as, for example, mountain biking, off-road driving of motor vehicles, camping and the lighting of fires.
+The commons are freely open to the public, and visitors can walk or picnic in the large, elevated expanse of unspoiled heaths and woodlands.
+Various bylaws have been passed by conservators to help protect the forest environment for the public good.
+These bylaws prohibit activities such as mountain biking, off-road driving, camping, and lighting fires.